cashlycash/CodeTech-Discord-Bot/selfhosting.md

 ## Hosting
 I say use replit, heroku (about to die), or any host which allows nodejs web applications.
 I personally use render.com for it
 ## Private Commands (Only admins)
+### !debugpanel
+This will open a debug panel which will allow you to fix the bot if it is not working properly
 ### !verifypanel
 This will make a verification portal
 ### !tktpanel